-The College recorded a deficit for the year of £2.7 million before other gains and losses during the financial year and total comprehensive income of £50.3 million.
-The College reported an adjusted operating surplus of £0.5 million after accounting for technical pension adjustments of £1.8 million, net depreciation adjustments of £0.98 million and payment to the foundation of £0.4 million.
-Cash increased by £2.7 million during the year to £9.2 million at 31 July 2022.
-At 31 July 2022, the College held no borrowings and has reported a Group net asset position in these financial statements of £62.9 million (2020/21: £42.1 million).

-This includes a pension liability of £5.8 million for the College's share of the North East Scotland Local Government Pension Scheme (LGPS) at 31 July 2022 (2020/21: £23.2 million).
+The College recorded a deficit for the year of £1,186,000 before other gains and losses during the financial year and total comprehensive income of £53 million.
+The College reported an adjusted operating deficit of £180,000 after accounting for technical pension adjustments of £(233,000), net depreciation adjustments of £989,000 and a loss on revaluation of an Investment Property of £250,000.
+Cash decreased by £0.5 million during the year to £8.7 million at 31 July 2023.
+At 31 July 2023, the College held no borrowings and has reported a Group net asset position in these financial statements of £65.3 million (2021/22: £62.9 million).
+This includes a pension liability of £4 million for the College's share of the North East Scotland Local Government Pension Scheme (LGPS) at 31 July 2023 (2021/22: £5.8 million).

-The activities of NESCOL are nearly 80% funded by the Scottish Government through the Scottish Funding Council to provide Higher and Further Education.
+The activities of NESCOL are 80% funded by the Scottish Government through the Scottish Funding Council to provide Higher and Further Education.
 The Regional Board and the Executive Team are responsible for ensuring that these funds are used to meet this purpose and the operations within the College to achieve this support ensuring financial sustainability for the College.